Seagate/cortx-motr/doc/dev/ldrr2/usecases/combined-task-list.rst

 From Shankar
 ------------

-HW - 10:  Support Largest Drive:
+HW - 10  Support Largest Drive

-1. Any special handling for HAMR or SMR drive needs to ne enabled in PODS or 5u84
+  - 1. Any special handling for HAMR or SMR drive needs to ne enabled in PODS or 5u84
-2. Handling Asssymetric Strorage Set Part of Cluster
+  - 2. Handling Asssymetric Strorage Set Part of Cluster
     - Assuming enclosure in SS are symetric w.r.t capacity
-3. IO distribution based on sizes available/remaining
+  - 3. IO distribution based on sizes available/remaining

-HW-20: LR cluster must support Supermicro 1U COTS servers
+HW-20 LR cluster must support Supermicro 1U COTS servers
-1. Test number of active session supported with new hardware
+  - 1. Test number of active session supported with new hardware
-2. Test perfromance numbers with different server and create benchmark table for customer reference
+  - 2. Test perfromance numbers with different server and create benchmark table for customer reference

 HW30: LR cluster may include optional certified networking equipment for private interconnect
-1. Benchmark performance with different newtork equipment
+  - 1. Benchmark performance with different newtork equipment
-2. Test number of active session supported with new hardware
+  - 2. Test number of active session supported with new hardware

-SW-10: Lyve Rack must be running on the supported CentOS version
+SW-10 Lyve Rack must be running on the supported CentOS version
-1. Build motr with selected CentOS (8.x) and make sure all unit tests and system tests are passing
+  - 1. Build motr with selected CentOS (8.x) and make sure all unit tests and system tests are passing
-2. Change motr code as per changes to dependency package
+  - 2. Change motr code as per changes to dependency package

-SW-20: All 3rd party applications must be running recent, maintained versions
+SW-20 All 3rd party applications must be running recent, maintained versions
-1. Check latest verison of libfabric and Intel ISA is used.
+  - 1. Check latest verison of libfabric and Intel ISA is used.
     (Before final release to QA for testing, validate everything (motr) is working with latest version of software)

-SW-30: Any failure of any 3rd party SW component must be detected by CORTX
+SW-30 Any failure of any 3rd party SW component must be detected by CORTX
-1. libfabric: Add code to generate IEM for any unxpected error thrown by libfabric
+  - 1. libfabric: Add code to generate IEM for any unxpected error thrown by libfabric
     - Dependency : Notify SSPL and CSM for new IEM addition

-SW-40: CORTX should have no kernel dependencies
+SW-40 CORTX should have no kernel dependencies
-2. Remove the need for m0d to get UUID (UUID is received from Kernel)
+  - 2. Remove the need for m0d to get UUID (UUID is received from Kernel)

-NET-10 : It should be possible to connect LR data network to 10G, 25G and 100G networks
+NET-10 It should be possible to connect LR data network to 10G, 25G and 100G networks
-1. Benchamark performance with netwrok of different speed
+  - 1. Benchamark performance with netwrok of different speed
-2. Evaluate Perfromance impact with multiple SS with low speed include
+  - 2. Evaluate Perfromance impact with multiple SS with low speed include

-NET-20: LR must allow static IPs configuration for all interfaces
+NET-20 LR must allow static IPs configuration for all interfaces
-1. Change in config file for motr for libfabric initialialization
+  - 1. Change in config file for motr for libfabric initialialization
     - Assuming upagrade will be disruptive

-SCALE-10: LR cluster should support between 3 and 36 nodes.
+SCALE-10 LR cluster should support between 3 and 36 nodes.
 For P0 test up to 12 nodes config – but it should be possible to deploy a larger cluster.
 Scale requirements specified below must be tested at least up to 12 nodes
-4. Create process to make sure one global metadata update is happening at a time in cluster (for exterme corner scenario)
+  - 4. Create process to make sure one global metadata update is happening at a time in cluster (for exterme corner scenario)
-6. Checksum for key and value.
+  - 6. Checksum for key and value.
 Key and Value to be stored together?
-7. Switch to 2+2 parity scheme for data in case of node failire (confirm with PLM)?
+  - 7. Switch to 2+2 parity scheme for data in case of node failire (confirm with PLM)?
     - Will avoid need for Data DTM
-9. Any error in data write to be ignored with the number of failure is within limits
+  - 9. Any error in data write to be ignored with the number of failure is within limits
-13. Display metadata used and go to write protect if MD is all used
+  - 13. Display metadata used and go to write protect if MD is all used

 SCALE-50 : Read: 1GB/sec, Write: 850MB/sec per node for 256KB objects
-1. Small object performance: Create Hash list for emap btree access will help to speedup emap access
+  - 1. Small object performance: Create Hash list for emap btree access will help to speedup emap access
-2. Small object performance: Evaluate and add Hash list for CAS btree access
+  - 2. Small object performance: Evaluate and add Hash list for CAS btree access

 -----------